 - Documentation of the child’s birth, such as the original or certified copy of the birth certificate and/or CRBA

 - Documentation of the child’s U.S. citizenship, such as a copy of the identity page of the child’s passport and/or CRBA

 - Evidence of the U.S. citizen parent’s identity, such as the passport, Certificate of Naturalization, driver’s license, U.S. military identification, etc.

-- If the child is over 12 years of age, the child must be interviewed and additional documentation will be required to prove why the child has not yet applied for/received a Social Security Number.
-The must complete and sign a “Questionnaire for first time applicants age 12 and older (U.S. and foreign born)”, available at the embassy.
+- If the child is over 12 years of age, the child must be interviewed, and additional documentation will be required to prove why the child has not yet applied for/received a Social Security Number.
+The must complete and sign a “Questionnaire for first time applicants aged 12 and older (U.S. and foreign born)”, available at the embassy.